exodus-town/app/README.md

 ### Tome of the Law

-The Exodus Town interface is bound by the [MIT License](/LICENSE), a lexicon of freedom and sharing in the realm of code.
+The Exodus Town interface is bound by the [License](/LICENSE), a lexicon of freedom and sharing in the realm of code.

 This is no mere interface; it is a beacon for those who dare to dream, a tool for the brave, the bold, and the builders.
 Here, we dance with destiny.
 Your saga begins with a single command.